drhagen/parsita/docs/getting_started.md

 # Getting started

+David Hagen gave an [introductory talk](https://www.youtube.com/watch?v=9JSGGSRgUcw) on Parsita at SciPy 2021.
+The documentation is more thorough, but the talk is useful for anyone looking for a quick walk-through.

 ## Defining a parser

 Parsita parsers are written inside the bodies of classes that inherit from `TextParsers`.
 (If you are parsing something other than a string, such a stream of tokens, there is the `GeneralParsers` class.)
 Such classes are not meant to be instantiated.
 They are used purely as a kind of souped-up context manager.